lookit/lookit-api/docs/source/stimuli.md

 ### Audio and video files

 Most experiments will involve using audio and/or video files!
-You are responsible for hosting these somewhere (contact MIT if you need help finding a place to put them).
+You are responsible for hosting these somewhere.

 For basic editing of audio files, if you don't already have a system in place, we highly recommend [Audacity](http://www.audacityteam.org/).
 You can create many "tracks" or select portions of a longer recording using labels, and export them all at once; you can easily adjust volume so it's similar across your stimuli; and the simple "noise reduction" filter works well.

 ### File formats